 - Scheduling your fall garden cleanup.
 We’ll start preparing the landscape for winter once most of the leaves come down in November.

-Other Tasks in the Organic Garden in September
+September in the Organic Garden in September

 - Bring in poinsettias and amaryllis if you’ve had them in the garden all summer.
 Both amaryllis and poinsettia require a darkened and cool storage period before blooming again.